axelpale/affineplane/docs/API.md

 <a name="affineplanelinear2create"></a>
 ### affineplane.linear2.create(a, b)

-Create a two-dimensional linear non-reflective singularity transform `{ a, b }`
+Create a two-dimensional linear non-reflective similarity transform `{ a, b }`

 <p style="display: inline">Parameters:</p>